Claude — Desktop & Code

 You don't need to do any of this by hand.
 Paste this one message into your AI and it installs everything for you:

-Install and connect tdmcp for me by reading and following
+Install and connect tdmcp for me using the official install guide:

-Do every step yourself; only stop when you need me to paste one line into TouchDesigner.
+Do every step yourself; only stop when you need me to do the TouchDesigner bridge step.1.
+Download the extension

 If the download link doesn't work